Frequently Asked Questions about the Feedback Form Script Wizard

 Do you intercept any of the email messages I receive from the feedback form?

 No to both questions.
 The Feedback Form Wizard takes the email address you supply and plugs it into the script it generates for you.
-Your email address is not recorded anywhere, and does not show up in my web logs.
-Later when you upload the script to your web host, the mail is sent by your web host's computer directly to the email address embedded in the script.
-The mail is not routed to me or any other party.
+Your email address is not recorded anywhere, and it does not show up in my web logs.
+When your visitors send you messages, they are processed by the script running on your web host's computer.
+No copy of the messages is ever sent to me.
+In fact, if you know how to write PHP programs (or Perl, if you are using the Perl version), you can verify this by examining the source code for the feedback form script.
+You will see that it never sends any message to me.

 Why do I not get my visitor's name and email address when I receive their message through the Feedback Form?